By Dr. Mercola

 - Magnesium: important for maintaining the electrical potential of your cells, proper muscle function, and preventing calcium overload

-- Phosphorous: Plays important roles in bone health, but also in transferring energy throughout your body, helping your muscles contract, and regulating nerve function (partners with calcium)
+- Phosphorus: Plays important roles in bone health, but also in transferring energy throughout your body, helping your muscles contract, and regulating nerve function (partners with calcium)

 - Calcium: Important for bone health (partners with phosphorous)